 Even aside from knowing any brain science tips, you can be more purposeful in moving through your transference.
 You see, your "pivotal moments" can be recalled repeatedly at any time, automatically triggering the good feelings you had back then.
 (Hey, maybe you're already doing that 🙂

 Practicing this "fills you up" on the inside by strengthening new, more efficient neuropathways in the brain.

 Pat yourself on the back if you're in therapy!

-It's the most efficient and effective personal change agent I know.
-That's because within the safety and confidentiality of the therapeutic relationship, you can experience the powerful emotions of transference and use them to make incredible personal changes (and only two people in the world know anything about it! 🙂 )
+Therapy is the most efficient and effective personal change agent I know.
+Within the safety and confidentiality of the therapeutic relationship, you can experience the powerful emotions of transference and use them to make incredible personal changes (and only two people in the whole world will know anything about it! 🙂 )